Health & Safety Protocol

 Non-essential travel such as out-of-state team or individual travel for sporting activities are subject to quarantines as detailed in the Governor’s Travel Advisory.

-Physical distance of 6 feet must be maintained between staff, volunteers, and spectators at all times with exceptions for training and medical personnel and volunteers performing their medical duties.
-Six feet of distance must be maintained among athletes when not engaged in sporting activities, huddles and team meetings must be physically distanced
+Physical distance of 6 feet must be maintained between staff, volunteers, and any spectators at all times with exceptions for training and medical personnel and volunteers performing their medical duties.
+Six feet of distance must be maintained among athletes when not engaged in sporting activities, huddles and team meetings must be physically distanced.

 Player, coaches, referees, volunteers should practice good hygiene including frequent hand washing or sanitizing before and after all activities.